 The Board meets on a regularly scheduled basis during the year to review significant developments affecting us and to act on matters requiring Board approval.
 It also holds special meetings from time to time when Board action is required between scheduled meetings.
 Members of senior management regularly attend Board meetings to report on and discuss their areas of responsibility.
-In 2012, the Board of Directors held five meetings, and committees of the Board held a total of ten meetings.
-All directors attended at least 75% of the aggregate number of meetings of the Board and of the committees on which they served, held during the last fiscal year for which they were directors or committee members, respectively, with the exception of Mr. Thorndike, who attended 67% of the total meetings of the Board of Directors and the committee on which he served during 2012.
+In 2013, the Board of Directors held five meetings, and committees of the Board held a total of nine meetings.
+All directors attended at least 75% of the aggregate number of meetings of the Board and of the committees on which they served, held during the last fiscal year for which they were directors or committee members, respectively, with the exception of Mr. Thorndike.

 Our corporate governance guidelines provide that each director is expected to spend the time and effort to properly fulfill his or her responsibilities, including regularly attending meetings of the Board and committees on which he or she sits, with the understanding that on occasion a director may be unable to attend a meeting.
 A director who is unable to attend a meeting is expected to notify the Chairman of the Board or the chairperson of the appropriate committee in advance of such meeting.
 Directors and nominees are encouraged to attend the annual meeting of stockholders in person or telephonically.
-Three of our directors then in office attended the 2012 annual meeting in person and two attended telephonically.
+Four of our directors then in office attended the 2013 annual meeting.